 For preschoolers who are not ready to hold a marker, give them a button.
 Encourage your preschooler to slide the button along the lines.
 This will help them get a sense of feel for common line patterns that are found in writing letters.

-Young learners can also use buttons or other small manipulatives to cover the tracing lines.
-This is an excellent way to build fine motor skills. *NOTE: Do not use a laminated sheet or a dry erase sleeve.
-It makes the surface too slick and frustrates preschoolers because the buttons won’t stay put.
+Please note: Do not use a laminated sheet or a dry erase sleeve.
+It makes the surface too slick and preschoolers can get frustrated because the buttons will slip.

 Try Using a Pom Pom

-Using a pom pom in the same way as the button activity described above is another great way for preschoolers to learn how to form lines and letters while also building fine motor strength by pinching the pom pom.
+Your preschoolers can also use a pom pom in the same way a button was used in the activity described above.
+It is another great hands-on way for preschoolers to learn how to form lines and letters.
+They will also be building fine motor strength by pinching the pom pom.
 Developing a good pincer grasp is important for a good pencil grip.

 Stickers are fun too!

-Encourage your young learner to stick stickers along the lines of a tracing sheet for a different kind of fine motor activity.
+Encourage your young learner to stick stickers along the lines of a tracing sheet for fine motor practice and fun!

 Don’t Forget Rainbow Writing!

 Another perfect writing activity for kids is rainbow writing.
-With rainbow writing kids will trace a line or letter multiple times using different colored crayons or markers.
+With rainbow writing kids will trace a line or letter of the alphabet multiple times using different colored crayons or markers.
 This is a fun way to encourage preschoolers and kindergarteners to learn to write.

 ONE MORE NOTE ABOUT TEACHING PREWRITING SKILLS

-When my preschoolers first begin using prewriting printables like these, I stress to them the importance of starting at the left and tracing to the right.
-This is the natural progression in forming letters, not to mention how we actually write in English.
+When my preschoolers first begin prewriting sheets, I stress the importance of starting at the left and tracing to the right.
+This is the natural progression in forming letters.
+Not to mention how we actually write in English.
 From left to right.

 Get Your Free Cactus Prewriting Pack Here!